-Metron agents are co-located with sources.
+Metron Agents are colocated with sources.
 They collect logs and forward them to the Doppler servers.

-Dopplers gather logs from the Metron agents, store them in temporary buffers, and forward them to the Traffic Controller or to third-party syslog drains.
+Dopplers gather logs from the Metron Agents, store them in temporary buffers, and forward them to the Traffic Controller or to third-party syslog drains.

 The Traffic Controller handles client requests for logs.
 It gathers and collates messages from all Doppler servers, and provides external API and message translation as needed for legacy APIs.
-Th Traffic Controller also exposes the Firehose.
+The Traffic Controller also exposes the Firehose.

 The Firehose is a WebSocket endpoint that streams all the event data coming from a Cloud Foundry deployment.
 The data stream includes logs, HTTP events and container metrics from all applications, and metrics from all Cloud Foundry system components.
 Logs from system components such as Cloud Controller are not included in the firehose and are typically accessed through rsyslog configuration.